jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

     }
 ```

-##### Listing 19-38: The code a user of our crate will be able to write when using our procedural macro
+##### The code a user of our crate will be able to write when using our procedural macro

 This code will print `Hello, Macro!
 My name is Pancakes!` when we’re done.
 The first step is to make a new library crate, like this: